 At Goodwin Academy, you will join a global community of thinkers.

-As a “Thinking School”, students are supported to think for themselves through the development of a thorough understanding of thinking tools that are used to aid and monitor their own progress.
+A “Thinking School” is an educational community in which all members share a common commitment to providing careful thought to everything that takes place.
+This involves both students and staff learning how to think reflectively, critically and creatively, and employing these skills and techniques in the co-construction of a meaningful curriculum and associated activities.
+Students are supported to think for themselves through the development of a thorough understanding of thinking tools that are used to aid and monitor their own progress.
 Research from the University of Exeter highlights that students who attend a “Thinking School” on average achieve one GCSE grade higher in comparison to pupils starting at the same point at a non “Thinking school”.

 Examples of Thinking activities include:

 The Goodwin Gateways aim to instil positive habits of mind to enable students to become independent and creative learners, providing them with transferable tools that can support them on the journey to achieving their goals.
 Each of the Gateways has been chosen specifically to fit the needs of Goodwin Academy students, so that they become confident, well-rounded and contented individuals.

 Persistence is a hard habit to develop but at Goodwin the teaching and support mechanisms allow students to grow in confidence.
 Therefore, when faced with a challenge or experience with a sense of falling short, young people must be able to pick themselves up and carry on the journey to success.

 Striving for Accuracy allows our students to gain an understanding of the importance of doing a job well, when entering a world full of competition our young people need to stand out by hitting the mark.

 Listening with understanding and empathy is probably one of the most important habits of mind, the world is shrinking and our young people will encounter others who are not from the same background or who hold the same values as them.